oracle/python-oracledb/doc/src/user_guide/connection_handling.rst

 The :ref:`PoolParams class <poolparam>` allows you to define connection and pool parameters in a single place.
-The :func:`oracledb.PoolParams()` function returns a ``PoolParams`` object.
+The :func:`oracledb.PoolParams()` function returns a :ref:`PoolParams <poolparam>` object.
 This is a subclass of the :ref:`ConnectParams class <connparam>` with additional pool-specific attributes such as the pool size.
 A ``PoolParams`` object can be passed to :func:`oracledb.create_pool()`.
 For example:

 .. code-block:: python